 “… notice all the friendly faces in the audience”.

-We will explain Pacing Statements and Flow words now.
+We will explain Pacing Statements and Flow Words next.
 (Resistance Breakers and Embedded Commands are tools from the next Chapter, Skill 7, Speechcraft).

-This is what Skill 6, Stay in Accord helps us to do.
-Simply and efficiently, Flow Words make your message sound as if it’s in “accord” with your client’s beliefs.
-And so, reduces resistance to your message.
+This is what Skill 6, Stay in Accord, helps us to do.
+Simply and efficiently, Flow Words make your message sound as if it is in accord with your client’s beliefs, reducing resistance to your message.

 We’ll take a closer look at Flow Words and then return to Eddard and show how they influenced his magical words with Jacqui.